 All newly hired health care support workers must complete a provincially standardized training and onboarding program.
 This is provided by your employer.

-You will be paid for your time and any course fees will be covered.
+You will be paid for your time and any course fees will be reimbursed.

 Stage 3: Become a health care assistant

-After you complete basic training, you enter a structured education program to become a health care assistant that you complete while you are working.
+After you complete basic training, you enter a structured, mandatory health care assistant education program that you complete while you are working.

 - The program is delivered as a partnership between your employer and an established post-secondary institution